huques/Thesis/README.md

 ```
 4. Distance to Portland City Hall, a proxy for distance to Central Business District (CBD)

-This variable measures the Euclidean distance in feet of each property to Portland city hall.
+This `dist_cityhall` variable measures the Euclidean distance in feet of each property to Portland city hall.
 We generated this variable using the `st_distance()` function within the `sf` R package.
 The code is reproduced below:

 ```{r}
 # grab lat long from google maps